itmitica/mitflit/site/content/blog/miniguides-vifm.md

 # Append them using the appropriate uppercase register: e.g. `A`.
 "A

-# Paste or Move the collected files.
+# Paste or Move the collected directories and files.
 p
 # or
 P